Compact presentability of tree almost automorphism groups: Almost automorphism groups associated with regular branch groups

 \subsection{Definition of the groups}

 Let $G \leq \autd$ be a self-similar group.
 We will say that an almost automorphism of $\treed$ is piecewise of type $G$ if it can be represented by a triple $(\psi,T,T')$ such that $T,T'$ are finite rooted complete subtrees of $\treed$ and $\psi: \treed \setminus T \rightarrow \treed \setminus T'$ belongs to $G$ on each connected component, after the natural identification of each connected component of $\treed \setminus T$ and $\treed \setminus T'$ with $\treed$.
-We observe that by self-similarity, if a triple $(\psi_1,T_1,T_1')$ is such that $\psi_1: \treed \setminus T_1 \rightarrow \treed \setminus T_1'$ belongs to $G$ on each connected component, then for any equivalent triple $(\psi_2,T_2,T_2')$ such that $T_2$ (resp. $T_2'$) contains $T_1$ (resp. $T_1'$), then $\psi_2: \treed \setminus T_2 \rightarrow \treed \setminus T_2'$ belongs to $G$ on each connected component.
+We observe that by self-similarity, if a triple $(\psi_1,T_1,T_1')$ is such that $\psi_1: \treed \setminus T_1 \rightarrow \treed \setminus T_1'$ belongs to $G$ on each connected component, then for any equivalent triple $(\psi_2,T_2,T_2')$ such that $T_2$ (resp.\ $T_2'$) contains $T_1$ (resp.\ $T_1'$), then $\psi_2: \treed \setminus T_2 \rightarrow \treed \setminus T_2'$ belongs to $G$ on each connected component.
 It follows from this observation that the set of almost automorphisms which are piecewise of type $G$ is a subgroup of $\aautd$, which will be denoted by $\Gaaut$.
 Note that $\Gaaut$ obviously contains the group $G$.

-It is worth pointing out that the definition of the group does not require neither topological (e.g. closed) nor finiteness (e.g. finitely generated) assumption on $G$.
+It is worth pointing out that the definition of the group requires neither topological (e.g.\ closed) nor finiteness (e.g.\ finitely generated) assumption on $G$.

-Following \cite{Nek-fp}, we let $L(G) \leq \autd$ be the embedded copy of $G$ acting on the subtree hanging below the first vertex of level $1$.
+Following \cite{Nek-fp}, we let $L(G) \leq \autd$ be the embedded copy of $G$ acting on the subtree hanging below the first vertex of level $1$, and being the identity elsewhere.
 Since the Higman-Thompson group $V_d$ acts transitively on the set of proper balls of $\bordd$, it is not hard to see that the group $\Gaaut$ is generated by $V_d$ together with $L(G)$.
 See Lemma 5.12 in \cite{Nek-fp} for details.
 In particular if $G$ is a finitely generated self-similar group, then $\Gaaut$ is finitely generated as well.

 The first example of such a group was considered by Röver when $G$ is the first Grigorchuk group.
 He proved that $\Gaaut$ is finitely presented and simple \cite{Rov-cfpsg}.
 Then Nekrashevych \cite{Nek-cp} introduced the group $\Gaaut$ for an arbitrary self-similar group $G$ and generalized both simplicity and finiteness results (see Theorem 4.7 in \cite{Nek-fp} and Theorem \ref{thm-nekfp} cited below).